 Plan ahead for your winter golf break and choose the famous links at Trump Turnberry for a memorable playing experience.

-Spend one night in the Turnberry Villas, plus two rounds on the majestic new King Robert the Bruce course.
+Spend one night in a Turnberry Villa bedroom, plus two rounds on the majestic new King Robert the Bruce course.
 Priced from £338 per room, per night, based on two people sharing.

 Alternatively, take on the challenge of the number one golf course in the UK & Ireland, the Championship Ailsa.
 With one round on each course, plus overnight accommodation, it’s the perfect winter golf experience.
 Priced from £458 per room, per night, based on two people sharing.